Penny McNamee

-Penny McNamee (born 17 March 1983) is an Australian actress.
+Penny McNamee (born 17 March 1983) is an Australian actress, best known for originating the role of Nessarose in the Australian premier of Wicked, playing Dr. Tori Morgan in Home and Away and writing the Stage Stars book series for Scholastic.

+It was recently announced that Mcnamee will be starring as MTV reporter Rachel in the Australian premiere production of MJ the Musical.

 Early and personal life

 Penny McNamee was born in Sydney to Peter and Helen McNamee.
 She has three sisters, including actress Jessica McNamee, and a younger brother.
 Through her sister Rebecca, she is the aunt of actress Teagan Croft.
 Her cousin, Madelaine Collignon, is a news presenter for Prime7.

 McNamee married Matt Tooker, director of a marketing agency, in 2009.
 They have a son.
 McNamee gave birth to their second child, a daughter, in March 2019.